massgov/MDO-Standards/README.md

 resources by leveraging parallelism, more efficient code in other packages, and other tools which optimize code, such as [cython](https://github.com/cython/cython).

-It is clear that power and cost will be at the forefront of the decision process when selecting compute resources

 #### Storage

 The priorities for the Massachusetts Data Office for data storage are security, internal accessibility, stability and cost.
 These priorities can shift based on the project duration, staffing and sensitivity but all four are still the main concerns.